-The primary modes of travel in Cairo include: private cars and taxis, private and public buses (though no official bus map exists for the city), a metro line that runs through the heart of the city, and other small transport vehicles such as mini-buses (private vans) and auto-rickshaws (locally called tuktuks).6 Ride-hailing services are also well-established in Cairo.
+The primary modes of travel in Cairo include: private cars and taxis, private and public buses (though no official bus map exists for the city), a metro line that runs through the heart of the city, and other small transport vehicles such as mini-buses (private vans) and auto-rickshaws (locally called tuktuks).
+Ride-hailing services are also well-established in Cairo.
 Egypt is one of Uber's larger markets, with over 4 million users (Reuters, 2018), where it launched in 2014.
-The ride-hailing market also includes another option in "Careem," which provides services that are similar to Uber.7 At the time of the study, the market was considered competitive, with promotions and subsidies used regularly to attract both riders and drivers to the platform.
+The ride-hailing market also includes another option in "Careem," which provides services that are similar to Uber.6 At the time of the study, the market was considered competitive, with promotions and subsidies used regularly to attract both riders and drivers to the platform.
 Promotions usually take the form of coupons for 5-10% off of a set number of upcoming rides.

-Cairo's residents spend between 5-7% of their income on transportation-related expenses.8 Household expenditure on transportation services differs across the income distribution.
-At the lower end of the income distribution, individuals tend to spend less of their income on transport and rely upon low cost options, while those in the highest quintile spend closer to 7% of their income.9 This is because there are large price differences between public and private options.
+According to Egypt's Household Income, Consumption and Expenditure Survey of 2015, Cairo's residents spend between 5-7% of their income on transportation-related expenses (Economic Research Forum, 2015).
+Household expenditure on transportation services differs across the income distribution.
+At the lower end of the income distribution, individuals tend to spend less of their income on transport and rely upon low cost options, while those in the highest quintile spend closer to 7% of their income.
+This is because there are large price differences between public and private options.
 A typical bus ticket costs 5 EGP, and a typical metro fare is also 5 EGP, for trips that can be as long as 40km.
 Ride-hailing services on the other hand can cost 6 EGP per kilometer traveled, as is also true of the costs of taxis.